git-tfs/git-tfs/doc/usecases/working_with_no_branches.md

 ## Clone just the trunk

-You could clone only the trunk of your project (and init the other branches later).
+You could clone only the trunk of your project (and initialize the other branches later).
 For that, use the command:

     git tfs clone http://tfs:8080/tfs/DefaultCollection $/project/trunk .